On theories of random variables: The theory of -valued random variables

 Since $\bar \sF$ is (uniformly) definable we may quantify over it.
 Thus, modulo the theory $RV$, axiom ARV can be written more elegantly as:

 The converse is a little more technical, since the interpretation of $L^1(\sF,[0,1])$ in the structure $\bar \sF$ will necessarily be in an imaginary sort.
 A similar interpretation of the space of $[0,\infty]$-valued random variables in a \emph{hyper}imaginary sort has already been discussed in \cite[Section~3]{BenYaacov:SchroedingersCat}.
-The result we prove here is a little stronger and easier to work with.
-It is based on the notion of imaginary sorts for metric structures, which were introduced with the development of continuous logic in \cite{BenYaacov-Usvyatsov:CFO}.
+The result we prove here is a little stronger and easier to work with, using the notion of an imaginary sort in a metric structure, introduced in \cite[Section~5]{BenYaacov-Usvyatsov:CFO}.

 Let $D = \{k/2^n\colon n \in \bN, 0 < k < 2^n\}$ denote the set of all dyadic fractions in ${]}0,1{[}$, $D' = D \cup \{0,1\}$.
-For $r \in D$, let $n(r)$ be the least $n$ such that $2^nr$ is an integer (so $n(0) = 0$, and for $r \neq 0$, $n = n(r)$ is unique such that $2^nr$ is an odd integer).
-We shall now construct by induction on $n(r)$ a family of $\cL_{Pr}$-terms $(\tau_r)_{r\in D'}$ in a sequence of distinct variables $(x_r)_{r\in D}$.
+For $r \in D'$, let $n(r)$ be the least $n$ such that $2^nr$ is an integer (so $n(0) = 0$, and for $r \neq 0$, $n = n(r)$ is unique such that $2^nr$ is an odd integer).
+We shall now construct by induction on $n(r)$ a family of $\cL_{Pr}$-terms $(\tau_r)_{r\in D'}$ in a sequence of distinct variables $X = (x_r)_{r\in D}$.
 We start with $\tau_0 = 1$ and $\tau_1 = 0$.
 If $n(r) = m > 0$ then $n(r \pm 2^{-m}) < m$ and we define: